An Innovative Data-Driven and Adaptive Reinforcement Learning Approach for Context-Aware Prescriptive Process Monitoring: Introduction

-In RL, online interactions between the agent and the environment can train RL models to develop optimal policies.
+Online RL requires continuous interaction with the environment to learn policies.
 However, many domains, such as medical treatment, operations research, and supply chain management, require resource-intensive and time-consuming online interactions.
 In general, these highly dynamic domains can benefit from an offline setting, where the model is trained using pre-collected data, reducing the need for real-time interactions.
-Offline Reinforcement Learning (also known as data-driven RL) allows for finding the best policy using a pre-collected dataset \cite{Levine2020offline}.
-However, since processes undergo frequent changes, it is important to connect this offline setting to online interactions to prevent the model from becoming outdated.
-In the medical treatment process, \citet{verhoef2023using} applied prescriptive process monitoring through RL to optimize staff actions in dynamic care processes, particularly when managing client aggression.
-Although offline RL shows promise in high-entropy care settings with many possible actions at each stage, the model faces challenges in generalizing across diverse scenarios and struggles to build a reliable probabilistic environment from the dataset alone, limiting its effectiveness in creating reliable online interactions.
-Moreover, without assurance for future scenarios, the model does not fully leverage the capacity of RL to adapt to unforeseen situations.
+Offline Reinforcement Learning (also known as data-driven RL) allows for finding the best policy using a pre-collected dataset \citep{Levine2020offline, YU2024121146}.
+In the medical treatment process, \cite{verhoef2023using} applied prescriptive process monitoring through RL to optimize staff actions in dynamic care processes, particularly when managing client aggression.
+However, purely offline approaches may become outdated as processes evolve, necessitating integration with online fine-tuning \citep{DENG2023221}.
 To handle this, \cite{bozorgi2023learning} implements an online RL approach complemented by a data enhancement method, using a Realcause generative model to produce alternative outcomes for each case prefix, allowing the RL agent to explore different actions offline.
 They integrate causal inference—using causal forests to estimate treatment effects with confidence intervals—enabling the agent to interact online by applying treatments only in cases likely to benefit.
-However, despite the use of conformal prediction to manage uncertainty within the process, this approach is limited by the inaccuracy of the generative model.
-Additionally, their formulation considers a limited action space (treatment or no treatment), which restricts the model’s generalizability.
+Despite its innovation, this approach suffered from limitations such as generative model inaccuracies and a binary action space (treatment or no treatment), which reduced its generalizability.